Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations

 \allowdisplaybreaks[4]

-Figure~\ref{fig:fundamental_frame_PW} shows the orbital set up in more detail.
+Figure~\ref{fig:fundamental_frame_PW} shows the orbital setup in more detail.
 Observe the difference between the basis vectors of the OF and that of the FF.
 Furthermore, observe that the outer orbital plane is the same as the reference plane.
-From elementary classical mechanics~\cite{poisson_will_2014}, it is well known that the two-body orbital motion for the inner binary is effectively described by a test particle moving under the influence of the gravitational potential induced by the total mass $m$ located at the center of mass.
-The orbital phase associated with this test particle motion is denoted by $\phi$, and the radial distance of the test particle is denoted as $r$.
-Furthermore, we have adopted the following definitions and notations for the orbital elements: the angle of pericenter is denoted as $\omega$; the angle of the ascending node is $\Omega$; the eccentricity is $e$; the semi-major axis is $a$; the semi-latus rectum is $p$; and the inclination angle is $\iota$.
+From elementary classical mechanics~\cite{poisson_will_2014}, it is well known that the two-body orbital motion for the inner binary is effectively described by a test-particle moving under the influence of the gravitational potential induced by the total mass $m$ located at the center of mass.
+The orbital phase associated with this test-particle motion is denoted by $\phi$, and the radial distance of the test-particle is denoted as $r$.
+Furthermore, we have adopted the following definitions and notations for the orbital elements: the angle of pericenter is denoted as $\omega$; the angle of the ascending node is $\Omega$; the eccentricity is $e$; the semimajor axis is $a$; the semilatus rectum is $p$; and the inclination angle is $\iota$.
 We also have that the true anomaly $\ell$ of the inner binary is defined through $\ell = \phi - \omega$.

 With this picture in our minds, let us now introduce the perturbing force $\Vec{f}= \mathcal{R} \Vec{n} + \mathcal{S} \Vec{\lambda} + \mathcal{W} \Vec{e_z}$.
 Its components are then given by

 where